|Gilliam County Judge

 |Gilliam County Commissioner

 The County Court is the administrative office of Gilliam County.
 The Court sets policy for the County, oversees all non-elected departments, and represents the County in various forums.

 The County Court consists of a County Judge and two Commissioners.
-The Judge is an elected, nonpartisan position and serves a full-time, 6-year term.
+The Judge is an elected, nonpartisan position and serves a 6-year term.
 The Judge functions as the day-to-day Administrator of the County and Chairman of the Court, as well as serving as Juvenile and Probate Judge.
-The Commissioners are partisan positions and are elected to serve part-time for a 4-year term.
-The Court is assisted by a full-time appointed court administrator.
+The Commissioners are partisan positions and are elected to serve for a 4-year term.
+The Court is assisted by an appointed court administrator.